 Abstract.
-Two years (2021-2022) of High Frequency Radar (HFR) sea surface current data in the Gulf of Trieste (Northern Adriatic Sea) are analysed.
-Two different time scales are extracted using superstatistical formalism: a relaxation time and a larger timescale over which the system is gaussian.
-We propose to obtain the ocean current Probability Density Function (PDF) combining: (i) a gaussian PDF for the fast fluctuations and (ii) a convolution of exponential PDFs for the slowly evolving variance of the gaussian function rather than for the thermodynamic $\beta = 1/\sigma^2$ in a system with few degrees of freedom as the latter has divergent moments.
-The Gaussian PDF reflects the entropy maximisation for real-valued variables with a given variance.
-On the other hand, if a positive variable, as is a variance, has a specified mean, the maximum entropy solution is an exponential PDF.
-In our case the system has two degrees of freedom and therefore the PDF of the variance is the convolution of two exponentials.
+Two years (2021-2022) of high-frequency-radar (HFR) sea surface current data in the Gulf of Trieste (northern Adriatic Sea) are analysed.
+Two different timescales are extracted using a superstatistical formalism: a relaxation time and a larger timescale over which the system is Gaussian.
+We propose obtaining an ocean current probability density function (PDF) combining (i) a Gaussian PDF for the fast fluctuations and (ii) a convolution of exponential PDFs for the slowly evolving variance of the Gaussian function rather than for the thermodynamic $\beta = 1/\sigma^2$ in a system with a few degrees of freedom, as the latter has divergent moments.
+The Gaussian PDF reflects the entropy maximization for real-valued variables with a given variance.
+On the other hand, if a positive variable, as a variance, has a specified mean, the maximum-entropy solution is an exponential PDF.
+In our case the system has 2 degrees of freedom, and therefore the PDF of the variance is the convolution of two exponentials.

-In the Gulf of Trieste there are three distinct main wind forcing regimes: Bora, Sirocco and low wind, leading to a succession of different sea current dynamics on different time scales.
-The universality class PDF successfully fits the observed data over the two observation years and also for each wind regime separately with a different variance of the variance PDF, which is the only free parameter in all the fits.
+In the Gulf of Trieste there are three distinct main wind forcing regimes: bora, sirocco, and low wind, leading to a succession of different sea current dynamics on different timescales.
+The universality class PDF successfully fits the observed data over the 2 observation years and also for each wind regime separately with a different variance of the variance PDF, which is the only free parameter in all the fits.